jericson/jericson.github.io/_posts/2020-03-30-sourdough.md

 reproduce.[^2] Yeast consumes the sugars found in flour to product carbon dioxide (useful for leavening) and alcohol.
 We use alcohol in drinks, of course, but its primary function is as a disinfectant.
-Brewing was in important discovery for civilization because it provided germ-free hydration.
+Brewing was an important discovery for civilization because it provided germ-free hydration.
 Alcohol in starters fends off most other microbes.
 But it doesn't deter lactobacilli, which are bacteria that convert sugars to lactic acid.
 They thrive in